web2ls/Solar-System-scheme/README.md

 # Solar-System-scheme
-Simple scheme of Solar System
+Simple scheme of Solar System built with HTML5 Canvas